aximgeo/tech-blog/our-experience-upgrading-to-typescript-2.1.md

 ## The Upgrade Process

 Okay, enough of why we chose to upgrade.
 Let's dive into the how.
-For each application or component we upgraded there were hree distinct parts; Upgrade TypeScript, Fix Compilation Errors, and Migrate Away from Typings.
+For each application or component we upgraded there were three distinct parts; Upgrading TypeScript, Fixing Compilation Errors, and Migrating Away from Typings.

 ### Upgrading TypeScript and Friends